Timtech4u/simpleisbetterthancomplex.com/_posts/snippet/2016-08-22-dealing-with-querystring-parameters.markdown

 {% endraw %}
 {% endhighlight %}

-The bigger the number of parameters, the bigger is the mess in the template.
+The bigger the number of parameters, the bigger the mess in the template.

 ***